 Forensic Image File Types

 There are basically two types of forensic images that an investigator creates during the raw image digital forensics process, i.e. Physical Image, and Logical Image.

 A physical image is an identical copy of the content of a digital device, with another name as “BitstreamCopy”.
 It consists of a bit-by-bit copy of all the areas within the storage device and also includes the unallocated space area of the device.
 This kind of image also provides data recovery that is not possible for the normal copy or cloning of the file.

 (B) Logical Forensic Image

-It is the EnCase Evidence File image format, that is most commonly used in the imaging process.
-It creates a physical bitstream, copy of the file with enriched with metadata.
+Encase Evidence image file format, which is most commonly used in the imaging process.
+It creates a physical Bitstream or copy of the file with enriched metadata.
 The metadata includes Notes, Checksums, Case information, and the hash value of the file.
 E01 file forensics is better than other image file formats because it provides the option for compression and password protection.

 LEF (l01) –

 Encase Logical Evidence files (.l01) are usually created by the most efficient Encase forensic software.
 The LX01 file format in digital forensics is used to create an exact copy of the storage device without manipulating the original data.
 It maintains the integrity and consistency of the suspected data.